-The type character is 16 bits long, and allows to work with the standard set of ASCII characters, plus an enormous amount of multilingual characters.
+The type char, representing characters, is 16 bits long, and allows to work with the standard set of ASCII characters, plus an enormous amount of multilingual characters.

 We will consider more details of the types in following sections.

 6 Variables